Posted on July 8, 2016

 CALL US FOR A FREE CONSULTATION

 If you’re already facing charges or are under investigation for prostitution under PC 647(b), you need to act quickly.
 Early intervention can make a difference and could significantly change the outcome of your case.
-To protect your reputation and having a criminal record, contact a Los Angeles Prostitution Defense Attorney at the Law Offices of John D. Rogers for a free confidential consultation.
+To protect your reputation and having a criminal record, contact a Prostitution Defense Attorney at the Law Offices of John D. Rogers for a free confidential consultation.

 Penal Code 647(b) – defined: (“Who solicits or who agrees to engage in or who engages in any act of prostitution.
 A person agrees to engage in an act of prostitution when, with specific intent to so engage, he or she manifests an acceptance of an offer or solicitation to so engage, regardless of whether the offer or solicitation was made by a person who also possessed the specific intent to engage in prostitution.
 No agreement to engage in an act of prostitution shall constitute a violation of this subdivision unless some act, in addition to the agreement, is done within this state in furtherance of the commission of an act of prostitution by the person agreeing to engage in that act.
 As used in this subdivision, “prostitution” includes any lewd act between persons for money or other consideration.”)